 Conclusion

-The reasons outlined in this article are the most often cited reasons for employees to quit from their current positions.
-Controlling voluntary resignation is a hard task, as most employees do so voluntarily.
+The reasons outlined in this article are the most often cited reasons for employees to quit their current positions.
+Controlling voluntary resignation is hard, as most employees do so voluntarily.
 As long as the resignation process is carried out under applicable legislation, there should never be an issue.

 It is critical, however, to always provide a seamless transition once a person resigns to preserve continuity inside the firm.